jwildman/iDAAS-Connect-Clinical-IndustryStandards/README.md

 Here's how the differentiators are being addressed:

 * Extensibility: The focus has been on building an extensible platform based on need and usage.
 The platform is just a series of components that can be connected, extended or new components developed as developers and business teams work together.
 Within the platform it is developed to enable small to large and complex healthcare organizations to leverage this platform.
 The platform looks at ANY data as by the application, components, facilities, and overall organization associated with EVERY transaction.
-* Reduce Proprietray Knoweldge: We have removed COTS or black box box software and gone with a very open approach.
+* Reduce Proprietray Knowledge: We have removed COTS or black box box software and gone with a very open approach.
 Our approach leverages the numerous Open Source and upstream Open Source products Red Hat is engaged in.
 Here are several of the technologies this platform leverages: Spring Boot, Red Hat Fuse, Red Hat Process Automation Manager (Business Rules, Workflow and Complex Event Processing), Red Hat A-MQ Streams (Kafka)  - (we also into an A-MQ release as well).
 * Open Source Enablement: Provide the source code of the components to extend as needed.
 * Modern Application Development/Delivery Capabilities: Where applicable everything is cloud native/container focused.
 Several of the platform components are based on SpringBoot for easy of deployment and running.
 * Reduce Preprietary Skillsets: Removing COTS centric skillsets.
 This platform is about enabling industry best technologies to enable healthcare to build capabilities rapidly.